timsuchanek/prisma2-example/docs/lift/use-only-lift.md

 When using Lift without Photon, there are two ways to get started:

-- **From scratch**: Write your declarative Prisma datamodel and map it to the database
+- **From scratch**: Write your declarative Prisma schema and map it to the database
 - **With an existing database**: Introspect your database to obtain your initial datamodel

 ## Getting started with Lift